tophat2d/tophat/README.md

 If you want to look at some examples, they can be find in the `examples` folder.
 If you decide to start working with the engine, I recommend reading the [getting started](https://github.com/marekmaskarinec/tophat/wiki/Getting-started) article, that covers installing the engine and making a new project.
 Then you can continue by reading the [docs](https://github.com/marekmaskarinec/tophat/wiki/Umka-libraries).

+## games made with tophat

+Aside from examples, I have made a jam game called [RAIDER](https://maskarinec.itch.io/RAIDER).
+If you know/have made a game in tophat, don't hesitate and make a pr to add it here.

 ## build instructions

 ### deps: